Information for Primary Care Physicians Interested in Board Certification in Emergency Medicine

 Around 40 percent of the emergency department workforce in the United States has substantial experience in emergency medicine and has completed a residency in a primary care field.
 These physicians merit recognition for their knowledge and experience.
 We also believe those physicians should have a choice of which emergency medicine board to become certified through.

-Physicians who seek emergency board certification must agree to adhere to the ABPS code of ethics and should have:
+Primary care physicians who seek emergency medicine board certification must agree to adhere to the ABPS code of ethics and should have:

 - Practiced emergency medicine for at least five years on a full-time basis